Manufacturing/Published: January 20, 2025

 1. Observe the Process

-The first thing we do in any SMED project is to take a multi-point video of the process.
+The first thing we do in any SMED project is to videotape the process from multiple angles to help quantify every movement and delay.
+This provides a clear visual template for improvement.
 Here, we might take one video from the front of the machine, one from the back of the machine or at the control panel, and one from the top down, depending on what you can see.

 From there, we sync the videos together to get a full view of the process.